ForrayGabriel/PROJ631-Arbre-de-decision/README.md

 I then made the part that use the tree given by the algorythm to predict the answer.

 # How to use :
+This program require the librairies numpy and pandas.

 Just launch main.py using a python interpreter.

 The program will ask you the path to the file containing the training data (you can use the given data.csv).